tho15/advanced-lane-lines/writeup_template.md

 ###Discussion

-My image process pipeline work reasonable well on the project video.
-However it does not work well on challenge videos.
+My image process pipeline works reasonable well on the project video.
+However it does not work well on the challenge videos.
 The image process pipeline does not handle more general road images well.
 I think there are several approaches I can try to make it more robust:

 * Fine tune the thresholding algorithm, probabily utilizing color information to identify the lane lines, or using Hough transform to further identify correct lane pixels
 * Apply convolution on lane searching instead of using separate sliding window to detect left and right lines.